 An inclusive workplace culture requires cultural competency at all levels.
-It is important for supervisors to participate in professional development opportunities related to DEI not only to lead by example, but to continue with your own education, be more aware of potential injustices in the workplace, and to be better prepared to work alongside your team to dismantle institutional racism and discriminatory practices within your department.
+It is important for supervisors to participate in professional development opportunities related to DEIB not only to lead by example, but to continue with your own education, be more aware of potential injustices in the workplace, and to be better prepared to work alongside your team to dismantle institutional racism and discriminatory practices within your department.
 Some opportunities provided through campus departments and organizations include:

-Just as important is creating a culture where attending professional development opportunities and DEI focused events is encouraged and supported.
+Just as important is creating a culture where attending professional development opportunities and DEIB focused events is encouraged and supported.
 KU Policy supports these opportunities, and it is your role as a supervisor to implement that policy and support your staff in their endeavors.